 2. Visit your local library and take some time to read through (or skim through) some of the books on our Book List.
 A fantastic one to start off with is: How To Raise An Amazing Child The Montessori Way by Tim Seldin.

-4. Download all our Free Montessori Materials - there are over 70 printables that will inspire your child.
-Be sure to sign up for our Monthly Newsletter and you'll receive notice of Free materials, Sales, and Discount Coupons.
+3. Download all our free Montessori materials - there are over 30 printables to get you started.
+Be sure to sign up for our Monthly Newsletter and you'll receive notice of new free materials, sales, and discount coupons.

-6. Once you've started with the above suggestions you'll have a much better idea if you and your child are comfortable and enjoying the beginning of your Montessori experience.
-If your child is very young (Toddler age and older) they really just need all the Practical Life and early Sensorial experiences possible.
+4. Once you've started with the above suggestions you'll have a much better idea if you and your child are comfortable and enjoying the beginning of your Montessori experience.
+If your child is very young (Toddler age) they really just need all the Practical Life and early Sensorial experiences possible.
 Most activities can happen naturally in your home without any additional expense.
-Remember that this is a time of exploration for you both!
+Remember that this is a time of exploration for you both.

 We hope this information helps you get started.
 Best of luck to you and your child on your Montessori journey!